Ian M. Humphreys, D.O.

 Awards and honors

 Dr Humphreys received over 10 scholarship awards during medical school for academic excellence, stewardship, and merit.
+He graduated medical school Summa Cum Laude with Psi Sigma Alpha Distinction.
 During residency he received two grants for Humanitarian Service projects abroad.
-Most recently, he was awarded the 2014 Ig Noble Prize in Medicine.
-Dr Humphreys currently serves on numerous committees within several national organizations including the American Rhinologic Society and American Osteopathic College of Otolaryngology- Head & Neck Surgery.
+In 2014, he was awarded the Ig Noble Prize in Medicine and in 2018 he was recognized as a Seattle Met Top Doc.
+He currently serves on numerous committees within several national organizations including the American Rhinologic Society and is the Director of Rhinology for the Education Committee of the American Osteopathic College of Otolaryngology- Head & Neck Surgery.

 Aghdasi N, Whipple M, Humphreys IM, Moe KS, Hannaford B, Bly RA.
 Automated Surgical Approach Planning for Complex Skull Base Targets: Development and Validation of a Cost Function and Semantic At-las., Surg Innov 2018 Oct; 25(5):476-484

 Harbison RA, Dunlap J, Humphreys IM, Davis GE.
 Skills transfer to sinus surgery via a low-cost simulation-based curriculum., Int Forum Allergy Rhinol 2018 04; 8(4):537-546

 Li Y, Bly RA, Harbison RA, Humphreys IM, Whipple ME, Hannaford B, Moe KS.
 Anatomical Region Segmentation for Objective Surgical Skill Assessment with Operating Room Motion Data., J Neurol Surg B Skull Base 2017 Dec; 78(6):490-496